Skip to main content

 FAQ

-Do I Need to Modify My OpenAI Realtime Code?
+Do I Modify My OpenAI Realtime Code?

 What OpenAI Models Support the Realtime API?